christophhart/hise_documentation/introduction/tour/musix-box.md

 ### The Main Area

 The main area contains a vertically arranged list of all modules in the current patch.
-Everything in HISE is a [tree](http://hise.audio/manual/Manual.php#theprocessorsystem).
+Everything in HISE is a [tree].
 The root item is called master chain (and has the module type "Container").
 You can add submodules by clicking on the `+` icon and select the desired module.

 Above the area there are three other elements: